gsm1011/hadoop.admin/manuscript/chapter6.md

 display.
 The bottom part of the window is a summary of the current memory usage.

-By clicking on the “Threads” tab of the window, we can check the running threads of the JobTracker and we can get a window similar to Figure [fig:num.threads].
+By clicking on the "Threads" tab of the window, we can check the running threads of the JobTracker and we can get a window similar to Figure [fig:num.threads].